ddbj/www/_bioproject/overview-e.md

 As measuring technologies dramatically advances in life sciences, vast and diverse data are submitted to public databases.
 The BioProject resource organizes both the projects and the data from those projects .
 This allows searching by characteristics of these projects, using the project description and project content across the databases.

-{% include image.html url="submission/biosample_integration.jpg" caption="Overview of BioSample and BioProject integration with other DDBJ databases" class="w450" %}

 ## Project  {#project}

 The definition of a set of related data, a 'project' is very flexible.
-For example, BioProject records can be established for the following researches.
-* Genome sequencing and assembly
-* Metagenomes
-* Transcriptome sequencing and expression
-* Targeted locus sequencing
-* Epigenetics
-* Phenotype or Genotype
-* Variation detection
-* Metabolomics study

 BioProject represents a submission, initiative, or group of data that is logically related in some manner, or is of interest to retrieve as a distinct dataset.

-## Complex project  {#complex-project}

 By selecting [Project Data Types](/bioproject/project-info-e.html#Project_data_type) (for example, "Genome Sequencing" and "Transcriptome or Gene Expression"), multiple studies can be merged into single project.
 In the project spanning multiple species, enter a taxonomic classification common to the species (e.g., genus name).